 Casper, Wyoming's second largest city, is located along the North Platte River in the central part of the state.
-Many of the US westward migration trails passed through Casper, including the Oregon and California Trails.
+Many of the United States' westward migration trails passed through Casper, including the Oregon and California Trails.
 The captivating history of these trails is the focus of several Casper attractions.
 The North Platte River, as well as other Central Wyoming rivers and reservoirs, provides opportunities for fishing, boating, rafting, and kayaking.

-As the population of the United States migrated west, many of their trails passed through Wyoming.
-Wyoming's South Pass is one of the only practical transportation routes through the Rocky Mountains.
+As the population of the United States migrated west, many of the trails passed through Wyoming.
+The state's South Pass is one of the only practical transportation routes through the Rocky Mountains.
 The National Historic Trails Interpretive Center focuses on the way that these historic regional trails impacted US history, through informational displays and artifacts addressing Native American cultures and westward expansion.

 More than a park or a recreation trail, the Platte River Trail System is an 11-mile string of outdoor enjoyment.
-Parts run right along the North Platte River, other sections or destinations are located a few blocks away.
-You can stroll, hike, or bike along the trail, taking in the local scenery.
+Portions of the trails run right along the North Platte River, while other sections meader a few blocks away from the water.
+You can stroll, hike, or bike along the trail while taking in the local scenery.
 Along the Parkway you'll pass several small parks, the Fort Casper Museum, Tate Pumphouse, White Water Park, and the huge North Platte River Park complex.
 The Platte River Parkway Trail connects with the Casper Rail Trail and other city recreation trails.

 Fort Casper, established in 1859, was a military and trading fort located along the Oregon Trail.
 A reconstructed fort now sits at the original site along the North Platte River and is preserved as part of the National Register of Historic Places.
 Inside the Fort Casper Museum and Historic Site you'll learn about the history and people of Central Wyoming.
 Topics addressed in exhibits and artifacts cover Fort Casper history, Native American culture (both prehistoric and modern), the region's historic trails, and ranching and local industry.